 Best Overall: Delta Dental Insurance

-Delta Dental Insurance, the country's largest dental insurance provider, offers coverage to 62,000 enrollees in all 50 states and Puerto Rico.
-The company contracts with dentists at approximately 348,000 locations.
-Delta Dental has been in business for over 50 years, with an "A-Excellent" rating from A.M.
-Best.
+Delta Dental Insurance, the country's largest dental insurance provider, offers coverage to 80 million Americans in all 50 states and Puerto Rico.
+The company contracts with approximately 156,000 dentists.
+Delta Dental has been in business for over 50 years, with an "A- (Excellent)" or "A (Excellent) rating from AM Best, depending on the region.
 The company has several Better Business Bureau pages and each region has a different rating.

 Delta Dental offers four types of plans including: